 2.7.
 "Equivalent circuit" means a circuit that proved equivalence to a Type Approval Authority in a previous inter‑facility equivalence exercise.

 2.8.
-"Drum under assessment" means a drum facility undergoing evaluation in the current inter-facility equivalence exercise to prove equivalence.
+"Drum under assessment" (DUA) means a drum facility undergoing evaluation in the current inter-facility equivalence exercise to prove equivalence.

 2.9.
-"Circuit under assessment" means a circuit undergoing evaluation in the current inter-facility equivalence exercise to prove equivalence.
+"Circuit under assessment" (CUA) means a circuit undergoing evaluation in the current inter-facility equivalence exercise to prove equivalence.

 2.10.
 "Facility under assessment" means the drum or circuit under assessment participating in the inter-facility equivalence exercise for the purpose of demonstrating equivalence.